tobiasfrck/lyrics_fingerprint/README.md

 This sketch creates a diagram where on the X-axis and Y-axis are the lyrics of a song or any other text.
 Everytime x and y are the same word, the sketch draws a dot.
 This is how to make a fingerprint or self-similarity matrix of a song lyric or text.
-A very good example is the web-version I linked [here](#inspiration).
+A very good example of how this works is the web-version I linked [here](#inspiration).
-Then this sketchs filters some special characters, cleans up the image, adds colors and adds some blur to make it look pretty.
+Then this sketch filters some special characters, cleans up the image, adds colors and adds some blur to make it look pretty.

 ## Example
 ### Never Gonna Give You Up by Rick Astley